Flor91/Data-Structures-and-Algorithms/data-structures/data-structures.md

 1. Max-Heap: In a Max-Heap the key present at the root node must be greatest among the keys present at all of it’s children.
 The same property must be recursively true for all sub-trees in that Binary Tree.
 2. Min-Heap: In a Min-Heap the key present at the root node must be minimum among the keys present at all of it’s children.
 The same property must be recursively true for all sub-trees in that Binary Tree.

+A heap is created by using python’s inbuilt library named heapq.
+This library has the relevant functions to carry out various operations on heap data structure.
+Below is a list of these functions.

+* **heapify** - This function converts a regular list to a heap.
+In the resulting heap the smallest element gets pushed to the index position 0.
+But rest of the data elements are not necessarily sorted.
+* **heappush** – This function adds an element to the heap without altering the current heap.
+* **heappop** - This function returns the smallest data element from the heap.
+* **heapreplace** – This function replaces the smallest data element with a new value supplied in the function.

+It is very useful is implementing priority queues where the queue item with higher weightage is given more priority in processing.

 min/max: O(1)
 insertion: O(log n)